xiaoylu/leetcode_category/SystemDesign/Readme.md

 Choices of NoSQL
 ---
 HBase:
-* Frequent writes get cached and write once buffer is full (out-performs SQL and document-based NoSQL like MongoDB)
+* Frequent writes get cached and write once buffer is full (out-performs SQL DB like MySQL and document-based NoSQL DB like MongoDB)

 Cassendra:
 * Wide-column data